danpersa/tech.zalando.com/posts/2015-03-12-camunda-meets-cassandra.rst

 Zalando's system needs to scale horizontally.
 Zalando's order processing currently runs on PostgreSQL.
 The tech team partitions their order and process engine data over eight shards, each of which is an independent instance of PostgreSQL.
 Such an "instance" is a small cluster with replication for performance and failover.

-At the application server level, Zalando runs on Apache Tomcat and uses the Spring Framework.
+At the application server level, Zalando runs on `Apache Tomcat`_ and uses the `Spring Framework`_.
 For each shard (database), an instance of the Camunda process engine is created.
 The application is replicated over 16 nodes.
 When a new order comes in, the application decides in which shard the order data and the corresponding process instance data will be stored.
 The mapping (orderId -> shard) is stored in a global mapping table.
 Then the corresponding process instance is started in that shard.

 .. image:: /images/camunda-cassandra-current-architecture.png